pedrogengo/MLChallenge/README.md

 ## Overview

-In this challenge we developed a crawler application which retrieve information about how many times a link was referenced in another page and save this information in a database.
+In this challenge we developed a crawler application which retrieves information about how many times a link was referenced in another page and save this information in a database.
 After that, we enriched each link with features of themself.
 With this features, we made a model to predict references of a link and serves this model in a REST API.

 ## Goals